 Answered all these questions?
 Great.
 Now we challenge you to make a deal with yourself.
-Track each and every pound you spend for 30 days.
+Track each and every dollar you spend for 30 days.
 Then, cut out ONE expense you're spending money on today for the next 30 days.
 (Don’t forget to let us know what you cut – and if it made a difference!)

 Here’s how two of our QB Community members think about this kind of expense-management challenge:

 “It never ceases to amaze me how money seems to disappear.
 Nailing money in and out is crucial.
 Every.
 Single.
 Day.
 While I think QuickBooks makes it easy, do it whatever way works for you.
 Even a simple pen and paper will do.
-The key is that you make it a daily habit.” —Leslie Barber, QuickBooks Community Leader USA and Co-founder, NutraBella
+The key is that you make it a daily habit.” —Leslie Barber, QuickBooks Community Leader and Co-founder, NutraBella

 “So many of us think about cash when we look backwards.
 My secret is in planning ahead.
 I know what bills are coming due in the next 30 and 60 days and can anticipate the cash I need to generate to pay them.
 Preparation helps me sleep at night." —Victoria Cameron, QuickBooks ProAdvisor